 Not many apps are using this feature to increase app engagement and user retention.
-As such, Home Screen Quick Actions can be one of the key app user retention strategies when done right.
+As such, Home Screen Quick Actions can be one of the key mobile app user retention strategies when done right.

 Let’s take LinkedIn, for example.
 It allows you to navigate within the app using the Home Screen Quick Actions.
 You can directly go to your messages without having to manually open the app and tap on the “messages” section.

-For developers, implementing Home Screen Quick Actions as one of the ways of how to increase app engagement and user retention can be a bit tricky.
+For developers, implementing Home Screen Quick Actions as one of the ways how to increase app engagement and user retention can be a bit tricky.
 It requires the knowledge of Deep Linking, Dynamic Quick Actions, Static Quick Actions, and more.

-For iOS developers, Apple has created documentation of how to implement Home Screen Quick Actions in iOS apps.
+For iOS developers, Apple has created documentation on how to implement Home Screen Quick Actions in iOS apps.
 Android calls this feature – “App Features”.
 You can refer to the official documentation to implement it in your app.

-Push Notifications Can Be Game-Changing
+Push Notifications can be Game-Changing

 Every app uses push notifications nowadays.
-But, over the years, the CTRs and engagement driven by push notifications have reduced significantly.
+But, over the years, the CTRs and app engagement driven by push notifications have reduced significantly.